 Zhejiang Kandi Vehicles Co., Ltd., the subsidiary of Jinhua-based Kandi Technologies Group, Inc., (Nasdaq: KNDI) announced a purchase agreement with DGL Group Ltd. regarding a batch order of 300,000 electric scooters and 500,000 electric self-balancing scooters.

-The deal for Zhejiang Kandi Vehicles Co.
-Ltd. is expected to be worth around $70.5 million and deliver a year from the signing date of the agreement, according to Kandi's statement on Monday.
+The deal is expected to be worth around $70.5 million and the purchased products will process and deliver a year from the signing date of the agreement, according to Kandi Technologies statement on Monday.

 “Kandi is currently in the process of upgrading its pure electric vehicle products to comply with US regulations.
-The upgraded products will be launched in the U.S. market in the near future,” Xiaoming Hu, the chairman of Kandi said in the statement.
+The upgraded products will be launched in the U.S. market in the near future,” Xiaoming Hu, the chairman of Kandi said in a statement on Monday.

-Last month, Kandi reported its revenue in the three months through June reached $24.1 million, up 48 percent year-over-year.
+Last month Kandi reported its second quarter earnings, which the company said revenue in the three months through June reached $24.1 million, up 48 percent year-over-year.
 Net loss was $7.3 million, or 14 cents per share, in contrast to an income of $1.4 million, or 3 cents per share, a year ago.

-Kandi’s stock closed 1 percent lower on Monday, at $5.07 per share.
+Kandi’s stock closed trading down 1 percent, at $5.07 per share on Monday afternoon.